tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 available, which creates greater operational risk.

-To remove these dependencies, this document proposes a limited delegation mechanism that allows a TLS server operator to issue its own credentials within the scope of a certificate issued by an external CA.  Because the above problems do not relate to the CA's inherent function of validating possession of names, it is safe to make such delegations as long as they only enable the
+To remove these dependencies, this document proposes a limited delegation mechanism that allows a TLS peer to issue its own credentials within the scope of a certificate issued by an external CA.  Because the above problems do not relate to the CA's inherent function of validating possession of names, it is safe to make such delegations as long as they only enable the